Osmundaceae: Subdivision

 aMillerocaulis is a likely paraphyletic genus that includes forms ancestral to the modern Osmundaceae (classified as Osmundeae) as well as their potential sister lineages.

 bThe morphology of Claytosmunda is primitive within the Osmundinae, and total evidence indicates that Osmunda and Plenasium likely evolved from a Claytosmunda-type ancestor, rendering the latter genus paraphyletic when Osmundaceae fossil should be considered.
 The genus comprises 12 fossil rhizome species in addition to the sole surviving species.

+The monophyly of Osmundaceae has faced recent challenges, with a study highlighting unresolved affinities among several taxa.
+Fossil-based phylogenetic inference presents two key difficulties: (1) fossil placements are often highly unstable (yielding ambiguous relationships), and (2) morphological characters exhibiting logical dependencies—which violates the assumption of data independence essential to phylogenetic and statistical methods.

+Morphological phylogenetic analyses accounting for such dependencies recovered multiple fossils, traditionally considered outside Osmundaceae (e.g., Bathypteris), as nested within the family.
+Furthermore, several fossils assigned to Osmundoideae showed poorly resolved relationships, both with the Guaireaceae and other Osmundaceae members.
+Consequently, the monophyly of Osmundaceae itself—alongside the placement of incertae sedis fossils—remains a persistent and complex problem.